jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Aug 22
 Jul 22
 Jun 22
-28Microsoft Digital Defense Report 2023Chapter 2 The State of Cybercrime Adversary\-in\-the\-middle phishing attacks continued In AiTM, the target is presented a replica or imitation login page, as in traditional phishing methods.
+28 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime Adversary\-in\-the\-middle phishing attacks continued In AiTM, the target is presented a replica or imitation login page, as in traditional phishing methods.